 Snorkel with sting rays and sharks in beautiful Bora Bora..
 Take a tour of a local pearl farm on the lush island of Taha’a..
-Enjoy a speedboat ride down Faaroa River in Raiatea..
+Enjoy a tour by kayak down Faaroa River in Raiatea..
 Visit an ancient marae (temple) at Taputapuatea, which was recently listed as a UNESCO World Heritage Site.

 It might sound like a cliché, but the crystal blue waters, colourful coral and lush green islands of French Polynesia are anything but boring.
 Snorkelers and swimmers will be in their element, with abundant marine life, stunning lagoons and pristine coral reefs just begging to be explored.
 On dry land, learning about the fascinating ancient culture of the French Polynesian people is an experience, with temples and archaeological sites abound.
 From your base on the Panaroma II, a comfortable small ship and an expert crew to show you the way, you’ll embrace the island life in no time.

 Breakfast Included: 7 Lunches Included: 6 Dinner Included: 7